 speaker

-Susie Rosenbaum
+Suzy Rosenbaum

 We're still bouncing around in Austin.
-It's still pretty close, right, and the blended rates in Austin in April at this point are around like a negative 3%.
+It's still pretty close, right?
+And the blended rates in Austin in April at this point are around like a negative 3%.
 So that's obviously the toughest market right now when it comes to product coming online.

 speaker